lumeland/lume.land/docs/advanced/plugins.md

 ---
 title: Creating plugins
-description: Creating plugins to extend Lume
+description: Guide to create your own plugins to extend Lume
 ---

 Lume is an static site generator that can be extended easily adding more